andrew/ultimate-awesome/README.md

 - [awesome-nonprofit-discounts](https://github.com/wordnik/awesome-nonprofit-discounts) - A list of awesome companies who discount their software for nonprofit orgs.
 - [awesome-make](https://github.com/adelarsq/awesome-make) - A list about Make resources 🛠.
 - [awesome-sc2-ai](https://github.com/aiarena/awesome-sc2-ai) - A curated list of SC2 AI code and resources.
+- [Awesome-MoML-NeurIPS24](https://github.com/azminewasi/Awesome-MoML-NeurIPS24) - ALL Molecular ML papers from NeurIPS'24.
 - [awesome-generative-books](https://github.com/cdr6934/awesome-generative-books) - A repository of generative art book resources .
 - [awesome-human-object-interaction](https://github.com/chinancheng/awesome-human-object-interaction) - Paper list of human object interaction (HOI).
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
 - [awesome-poi](https://github.com/egoist/awesome-poi) - A curated list of awesome Poi resources.
+- [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
+This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-glyphs](https://github.com/er1chu/awesome-glyphs) - A list of plugins / python scripts, tutorials, and other resources for Glyphs, the next generation type design software.
 - [awesome-iot-security-resource](https://github.com/f1tao/awesome-iot-security-resource) - Awesome iot exploit resource.
 - [awesome-llm-devops](https://github.com/flavienbwk/awesome-llm-devops) - A list of DevOps features enabled by awesome LLM software.